Thank you for your interest in volunteering with Willow Center! Willow Center relies on volunteers to fulfill our

 Please note that some opportunities require more training and time commitment than others.
 Certain positions might currently be filled, but waitlisted or “back up” volunteers are needed.
 Some volunteers are also called on an “as needed” basis.

 To Become a Volunteer:

 - Review available volunteer opportunities below.

 - If matched with an open position, complete the Willow Center general training and program specific training at our center, according to your position.

 Administrative volunteers provide clerical support that helps the agency function smoothly and effectively.
-Volunteers are needed to assist staff by filing, typing, data entry, data clean up, data maintenance, and copying.
+Volunteers are needed to assist staff by answering phones, filing, typing, data entry, data clean up, data maintenance, and copying.
 Experience with databases and computer programs is desired.

 Children’s Playroom Volunteer (Full until August)

-The Children’s Playroom at Willow Center focuses on providing a safe, nurturing, environment for children in addition to support for the parents.
-Children are encouraged to express their feelings about the domestic violence they have witnessed as they develop healthy, positive skills with which to deal with life.
+The Children’s Playroom at Willow Center focuses on providing a safe, nurturing environment for children.
 Volunteers in this program interact with the children during playgroups, modeling non-violent behavior and teaching life skills.

 Court Advocacy Program Volunteer

 Willow Center’s Court Advocacy Program (CAP) provides accompaniment through the court process.
 Volunteers advocate for petitioners and assist them through referrals to community support services, in obtaining orders of protection, and by providing information about Willow Center.
-CAP is currently seeking a Spanish speaking volunteer.
+Currently seeking a Spanish speaking volunteer.

 Willow Center offers its residents and their children clothing and supplies as needed.
 Volunteers are needed to sort clothing that has been donated, arrange the clothing in the clothing room, and assist residents with selections.
-Volunteers also assist the Donations Clerk with drop-offs and help distribute items.
+Volunteers also assist staff with drop-offs and help distribute items.